How To Keep The Flame Alive After 50

 If you feel like you and your partner’s connection or spark is starting to flicker, it may be time to make some adjustments to your lifestyle and relationship.

-In this article, we share practical steps on how to make time for your partner and rekindle the flame you hope to keep burning bright for years to come.
+In this article, we share practical steps on making time for your partner and rekindle the flame you hope to keep burning bright for years to come - good advice to avoid picking up the pieces of a breakup, divorce, or separation.

 Plan a surprise